andymac-2/subworld/README.md

 In order to actually run the program I've loaded, I have to advance the instruction pointer to address `128`.
 Unfortunately for me, my own bootstrap program gets in the way and will cause a segfault if I try to advance through it.
 I use one of the values I manipulated earlier to give me a branching instruction which will allow me to advance past the bootstrap program.
 Unfortunately this means that the instruction pointer is not aligned with the start of the program proper.
 This is an easy fix, I simply write a few extra bytes and start the program at address `130` instead.

 I simply advance the program to address `130` and branch to a negative value in order to enter `subleq` mode.
 From then on, the program is controlled by whatever the user wrote.
-Note that during the porcess of advancing the instruction pointer, I will have written some garbage values to memory outside of the bounds of the program, so you cannot rely on these values being initialised to zero.
+Note that during the process of advancing the instruction pointer, I will have written some garbage values to memory outside of the bounds of the program, so you cannot rely on these values being initialised to zero.

 ## The Subworld Language